klipseyuw/INFO-492-WebApp/README.md

 ## Overview

-This web application presents the INFO 492 B thesis research on "Agentic AI Systems in Logistics Cybersecurity" by the team consisting of Kenta Lipsey, Hanrui Tang, and Brian Yuan.
+This web application presents the INFO 492 B thesis research on "Agentic AI Systems in Logistics Cybersecurity" by the team consisting of Kenta Lipsey, Hanrui Tang, Brian Yuan, and Ajit Mallavarapu.

 ## Features